d2l-ai/d2l-en/chapter_computer-vision/semantic-segmentation-and-dataset.md

 ## Image Segmentation and Instance Segmentation

-In the computer vision field, there are two important methods related to semantic segmentation: image segmentation and instance segmentation.
-Here, we will distinguish these concepts from semantic segmentation as follows:
+There are also two important tasks in the field of computer vision that are similar to semantic segmentation, namely image segmentation and instance segmentation.
+We will briefly
+distinguish them from semantic segmentation as follows.

-* Image segmentation divides an image into several constituent regions.
-This method generally uses the correlations between pixels in an image.
-During training, labels are not needed for image pixels.
-However, during prediction, this method cannot ensure that the segmented regions have the semantics we want.
-If we input the image in 9.10, image segmentation might divide the dog into two regions, one covering the dog's mouth and eyes where black is the prominent color and the other covering the rest of the dog where yellow is the prominent color.
+* *Image segmentation* segments an image into several constituent regions.
+The methods for this type of problem usually make use of the correlation between pixels in the image.
+It does not need label information about image pixels during training, and it cannot guarantee that the segmented regions will have the semantics that we hope to obtain during prediction.
+Taking the image in :numref:`fig_segmentation` as input, image segmentation may segment the dog into two regions: one covers the mouth and eyes which are mainly black, and the other covers the rest of the body which is mainly yellow.
-* Instance segmentation is also called simultaneous detection and segmentation.
-This method attempts to identify the pixel-level regions of each object instance in an image.
-In contrast to semantic segmentation, instance segmentation not only distinguishes semantics, but also different object instances.
-If an image contains two dogs, instance segmentation will distinguish which pixels belong to which dog.
+* *Instance segmentation* is also called *simultaneous detection and segmentation*.
+It studies how to recognize the pixel-level regions of each object instance in an image.
+Different from semantic segmentation, instance segmentation needs to distinguish not only semantics, but also different object instances.
+For example, if there are two dogs in the image, instance segmentation needs to distinguish which of the two dogs a pixel belongs to.

 ## The Pascal VOC2012 Semantic Segmentation Dataset